Wednesday, August 7, 2013

 In his book, A Churchless Faith, sociologist Alan Jamieson studies "post-congregational" Christians.
 Throughout his research, he again and again found longtime Christians with significant leadership resumes who, while definitely adrift from the traditional church, were just as definitely on a journey to know God -- a God not intimidated by the hard questions that were unwelcome in their former churches.

-Jamieson wanted to know why people with a deep longing for God decide they must abandon their congregational homes to continue growing spiritually.
+Jamieson wanted to know why people with a deep longing for God decide that they must abandon their congregational homes to continue growing spiritually.

 "The church needs to realize that God is in the question as well as the answer, and that living with the questions is part of the journey," he points out.
-"For many people it would help if this journey was talked about, preached about and discussed in the life of the church."
+"For many people it would help if this journey was talked about, preached about, and discussed in the life of the church."

 The full article is available here